coffeacloudberry/galleria/README.md

 - [x] Emotion sharing with a GIF,
 - [x] Fully translated in English, Finnish, and French,
 - [x] Privacy by design,
-- [x] Do not use any cookie or Local Storage,
+- [x] No cookie, no Local Storage, no IndexedDB,
 - [x] Photo viewer with dynamic image optimization,
 - [x] Mobile-friendly,
 - [x] Lazy-loading heavy scripts (with dynamic import expressions).